-2. The Upper Primary Schools particularly upgraded over the years have not been provided adequate Teachers. resulting in overall low enrolments and poor performance of students in Class VIII as seen from the various Assessment Surveys.
+2. The Upper Primary Schools particularly upgraded over the years have not been provided, adequate Teachers. resulting in overall low enrolments and poor performance of students in Class VIII as seen from the various Assessment Surveys.

-3. Further, as per the National Achievement Survey 2014·15, State Level Achievement Survey 2014-15 and Annual Assessment Survey 2015, the learning levels of students' in Primary, Upper Primary and High Schools is not up to the expected levels.
+3. Further, as per the National Achievement Survey 2014·15, State Level Achievement Survey 2014-15 and Annual Assessment Survey 2015, the learning levels of students’ in Primary, Upper Primary and High Schools are not up to the expected levels.

-4. The consolidation of Primary Schools within one Km radius, creation of the Model Primary Schools and allocation of 5 Teachers during 2015-16 is a positive development in School Education department.
+4. The consolidation of Primary Schools within one Km radius, creation of the Model Primary Schools and allocation of 5 Teachers during 2015-16 is a positive development in the School Education department.

-5. For improving enrolment and performance of English Medium Sections in Success Schools. there is a need for allocating required number of Teachers.
+5. For improving enrolment and performance of English Medium Sections in Success Schools. there is a need for allocating a required number of Teachers.

 Key Recommendations of the Committee: